-Out of many possible predictive models, a model to predict whether a student will get hired based on a single predictor variable is perhaps the simplest one.
-Of all the 5 feature vs class pairs in the data, the \textit{creativity-gotHired} pair has highest SU value.
+Out of many possible predictive models, a model to predict whether a student gets hired based on a single predictor variable is perhaps the simplest one.
+Of all the 5 feature vs class pairs in the data, the \textit{creativity-gotHired} pair has the highest SU value.
 Let us analyze this a bit more.

 Suppose we need to group our 20 cases by each category of Creativity and by each category of GotHired.
-When we do this, Creativity and GotHired produce about the same groupings, as seen in Table \ref{tab:CreatGotHired}: creativity D is associated with GotHired=Y, and creativities S or I associate with GotHired=N.
+When we do this, Creativity and GotHired produce about the same groupings, as seen in Table \ref{tab:CreatGotHired}: creativity D is associated with GotHired=Y, and creativity levels S or I are associated with GotHired=N.

-Thus creativity is akin to getting hired, or \textit{Creativity} is similar to \textit{GotHired} in the correlation sense.
-From the point of view of a 2-way model, if we know that the value of creativity is D we can almost predict that the value of GotHired will be Y, while for creativities S or I the candidate probably won't be hired.
+Thus, creativity is akin to getting hired, or \textit{Creativity} is similar to \textit{GotHired} in the correlation sense.
+From the point of view of a two-way model, if we know that the value of creativity is D, we can almost predict that the value of GotHired will be Y, while for creativities S or I the candidate probably will not be hired.

-The same kind of analyses could be done for the other four resulting SU values, detecting similarities with GotHired in accordance with each SU value.
+The same kind of analysis could be done for the other four resulting SU values, detecting similarities with GotHired in accordance with each SU value.

-Note that if we replace \textit{GotHired} by its negative \textit{NotHired}, all the $SU$ values would remain the same as only the probabilities of the labels (not labels themselves) participate in $SU$ computations.
+Note that, if we replace \textit{GotHired} by its negative \textit{NotHired}, all the $SU$ values would remain the same as only the probabilities of the labels (not labels themselves) participate in $SU$ computations.